 Ideas For Helping The Bees In Our Garden?

 Bees are looking for pollen as their protein and nectar as their carbohydrates.
 Just like us, a variety of these is important for healthy bees therefore monocultures such as vast fields of oil-seed rape are a worry, but at least they provide bee-food on a large scale.

 What else can be done?

 If everyone with a garden took a good look at their existing planting and assessed how much value it delivers; then swap out plants that only provide colour but no other value.
 It’s not difficult to find plants that provide both but we need to look at our gardens with different eyes and make the space work harder to provide value for both us and the insects.

 Oh, and stop buying six-pack annuals as most of them are just useless; a complete waste of money and space (I can feel the rant rising but I feel strongly about that…)

-What would you like us to take away from this interview?
+Perhaps www could all buy some plants from you at Rosybee – Plants For Bees?
+What else would you like us to take away from this interview?

 To continue to raise awareness about what plants to grow to help the bees and encourage a different approach to gardening.